contreras2004/RigndesignTest/README.md

 RigndesignTest
 ============

-You need CocoaPods to run this project.
+This project uses CocoaPods.
 The external libraries used are:

 -  Alamofire
 -  SwiftyJSON
 -  SVProgressHUD

-## Getting started
+## Instructions

-Just download the project and then run `pod install` so the dependancies are installed.
+Just download the project and open it.
+No need to run `pod install` as the project already comes with the libraries.
 Probably Xcode will ask you to change the Development team.
-After that you should nos have any issues to run the project.
+After that you should not have any issues to run the project.